The Formulation of Scaling Expansion in an Euler-Poisson Dark-fluid Model: Results

-Figure~\ref{fig5} illustrates the critical influence of the $\omega$ on the long-range asymptotic behavior of the time evolution of the velocity flow.
-Moreover, an increase in the $\omega$ value causes significant modifications in the radial profile for both the velocity and density flows while leaving the time evolution unaltered.
-In our analysis of the behavior of the obtained numerical solutions, we found that the inspected initial value range shows similar behavior; $\omega < 1$ can be found for every initial and boundary condition in which the long-range asymptotic structure alternates.
-An example of this can be seen in Figure~\ref{fig5}.
-Likewise, we studied the properties of the relevant dynamic variables for the previous case.
-The energy density associated with the rotation and the total energy is
+Fig.~\ref{fig5} illustrates that the $\omega$ value has a critical influence on the long-range asymptotic behavior of the time evolution of the velocity flow.
+Moreover, the increase of the $\omega$ value causes significant modification in the radial profile for both the velocity and density flow but leaves the time evolution unaltered.
+In the analysis of the behavior of the obtained numerical solutions, we found that on the inspected initial value range shows similar behavior.
+An $\omega < 1$ can be found for every initial and boundary condition where the long-range asymptotic structure alternates, an example of this can be seen in Fig.~\ref{fig5}.
+Likewise, in the previous case, we studied the properties of the relevant dynamic variables (Fig.~\ref{fig6}).
+The energy density associated with rotation and the total energy is